olaviinha/NeuralTextToImage/README.md

 The point of these notebooks has been a user-friendly and quick-to-run UI, but some additional features have also been added, such as saving all/selected progression images and progression video.
 All notebooks produce very different results.
 CLIP+VQGAN notebook is able to produce the largest images.

-I do not use these notebooks on a regular basis, so please do raise an issue should any problems occur.
+I do not use all of these notebooks on a regular basis, so please do raise an issue should any problems occur.

 ---